Jeff-Bouchard/hub.docker.com/pyuheprng/README.md

 ## Conclusion

-`pyuheprng` provides **absolute cryptographic security** by:
+`pyuheprng` is engineered to provide **very strong cryptographic security** for randomness-dependent operations by:

 1. ✅ Feeding `/dev/random` directly with multiple entropy sources
-2. ✅ Eliminating entropy deprivation possibility
+2. ✅ Effectively eliminating entropy deprivation for correctly configured hosts
 3. ✅ Blocking rather than performing unsecure operations
 4. ✅ Requiring GRUB configuration to disable `/dev/urandom`
 5. ✅ Providing continuous health monitoring

-**This is the most secure entropy architecture possible for cryptographic operations.**
+**This is an extremely hardened entropy architecture for real-world cryptographic operations on Linux hosts that follow this deployment recipe.**